 Income Tax Refund in Special Cases

-- Under Section 238 of the Income Tax Act, 1961, if a person or his legal representative is unable to claim tax refund due to death, insolvency, incapacity, liquidation or due to any other cause, he/she is entitled to claim such refund for the benefit of such person or his estate.
+- Under Section 238 of the Income Tax Act, 1961, if a person is unable to claim tax refund due to death, insolvency, incapacity, liquidation or any other cause, then his legal representative, trustee, guardian, or receiver can claim the refund on his/her behalf.

 Income Tax Refund on Appeal